Watch the replay of Pedro's live AMA on X - no stone was left unturned ▶️

 Higher limits can enable you to bulk-purchase inventory with confidence or fund major projects without resorting to bank loans with unfavorable terms.
 Still, traditional card issuers can rely heavily on personal credit scores, overlooking your business' true potential.
 This outdated approach can result in frustratingly low credit limits that don't align with your company's actual revenue or growth trajectory.

 Fortunately, there are cards that are more founder-friendly.
-For instance, the Brex Business Card takes an innovative approach by offering limits up to 10-20 times higher than traditional cards.
-Rather than relying on personal credit scores, Brex considers your company's cash balance and revenue to determine your limit.
-This can be particularly advantageous for fast-growing startups — or businesses with strong cash positions but limited credit history.
+For instance, the Brex Card takes an innovative approach by offering limits up to 20-30 times higher than traditional cards.
+Rather than relying on personal credit scores, Brex considers your company's cash balance and revenue to determine your limit to offer startup business credit cards with no credit check.
+This can be particularly advantageous for fast-growing startups or businesses with strong cash positions but limited credit history.

 Rewards programs